 I have heard many people come from a vacation and say “I’m glad I didn’t grow up there”.
 Or during the entire trip compare their “developed and clean home country” with their “undeveloped” vacation spot.
 Locals definitely don’t like hearing that and it will make them feel not good enough.
 You are not traveling abroad to stay at home.
-Every country is different and it have developed under different circumstances.
-I believe that in travel, there is no better or worse, there is just different.
-Don’t leave your trip with an impression that something is better than something else.
+Every country is different and it has developed under different circumstances.
+I believe that in travel, there is no better or worse, it is just different.
+Don’t leave your trip with the impression that something is better than something else.
 Instead, enjoy and note all of the interesting differences!

 Travel Mistake #15: Don’t Expect a Stress-Free Vacation

 If you go into your trip expecting problems that may come up, you’ll be less frustrated if they happen and happy if they don’t.
 The best thing you can do is plan for things that happen beforehand and go along with what happens in the end.